stellar-deprecated/horizon-importer/doc/introduction.md

 ### Paging

-Some resources in horizon represent a collection of other resources.
+Some resources in Horizon represent a collection of other resources.
 Almost always, loading this collection in its entirety is not feasible.
 To work around this, we provide a way to page through a collection.

-The paging system in horizon is known as a _token-based_ paging system.
+The paging system in Horizon is known as a _token-based_ paging system.
 There is no "page 3" or the like.
 Paging through a collection in a token-based paging system involves three pieces of data:

 - the *paging token*, which is an opaque value that logically represents the last record seen by a client.
 - the *limit*, or page size, a positive integer.